Magneet/Horizon_Rest_API_Python/vmware_horizon.md

         Requires list of session ids, message type (INFO,WARNING,ERROR) and a message Available for Horizon 8 2006 and later.

+    `set_application_pool_icon(self, application_pool_id: str, icon_id: str)`
+    :   Associates a custom icon to the application pool.

+        Requires application_pool_id and asicon_id as string
+        Available for Horizon 8 2103 and later.

     `unassign_user_to_machine(self, machine_id: str, user_ids: list)`
     :   Unassigns the specified users to the machine.